Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Classifier Two-Sample Tests for Goodness-of-Fit Assessment

 \subsection{C2ST-Based Relative Fit Index}

 The C2STs described above measure how well the proposed IFA model reproduces the observed data (i.e., the model's absolute GOF).
-An alternative approach that is often used in SEM is to calculate a relative fit index (RFI) that measures the proportional improvement in fit obtained by moving to the proposed model from a more restrictive baseline model \citep[e.g.,][]{Bentler1980a, Bentler1990, BollenFit1989, Tucker1973}.
-A typical baseline model posits that the observed variables are mutually independent \citep[i.e., there are no common latent factors underlying the data; ][]{Bentler1980a} and serves as a contrasting point of reference to a model that perfectly reproduces the observed data \citep[i.e., a saturated model; e.g.,][]{Steiger1980, Bentler1995}.
+An alternative approach that is often used in SEM is to calculate a relative fit index (RFI) that measures the proportional improvement in fit obtained by moving to the proposed model from a more restrictive baseline model \parencite[e.g.,][]{Bentler1980a, Bentler1990, BollenFit1989, Tucker1973}.
+A typical baseline model posits that the observed variables are mutually independent \parencite[i.e., there are no common latent factors underlying the data; ][]{Bentler1980a} and serves as a contrasting point of reference to a model that perfectly reproduces the observed data \parencite[i.e., a saturated model; e.g.,][]{Steiger1980, Bentler1995}.